microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 You will find the `.env.sample` file in the root of the codespace.
 If you are working on your local workstation, you will find the `.env.sample` file in the root of the folder where you have unpacked the student `Resources.zip` file.

 - Rename the file from `.env.sample` to `.env`.
-- Add Azure OpenAI credentials and model deployment names in the `.env` file.
+- Add all the required Azure resource credentials in the `.env` file.
+    - Includes: **Azure OpenAI, model deployments, AI Search, Azure Document Intelligence, and Azure Blob**

-  **HINT:** You can get these credentials through the Azure AI Studio.
+    - For **Azure OpenAI, Model Deployments, AI Search** **HINT:** You can get these credentials through the Azure AI Studio and clicking on your hub.
 Click on the **Connections** tab on the left navigation bar.
 Click on your AOAI resource and you should see the **API Key** as well as the **Target**, which is your endpoint.
+Do the same for your AI Search resource.
+Model deployment names should be the same as the ones populated in the `.env.sample` file.
+    - For **Document Intelligence**, you will need to go to the [Azure Portal](portal.azure.com].
+Now, locate the resource group you made when creating your hub within the AI Studio.
+Click on your **Azure AI Services** resource and scroll down.
+You should be able to click on the three dots and select **Document Intelligence**.
+From here, pick up the key and endpoint.
+(If you cannot find the resource group name, click into your hub in the AI Studio and you should see the resource group name within the **Hub properties**.)
+    - For **Azure Blob**, you will need to go to the [Azure Portal](portal.azure.com].
+Now, locate the resource group you made when creating your hub within the AI Studio.
+Click on your **Storage account** resource and click on **Security + networking** and find **Access keys**.
+You should be able to see the **Storage account name**, **key**, and **Connection string**.
+    -

   **TIP:** Learn more about using `.env` files [here](https://dev.to/edgar_montano/how-to-setup-env-in-python-4a83#:~:text=How%20to%20setup%20a%20.env%20file%201%201.To,file%20using%20the%20following%20format%3A%20...%20More%20items).

-**NOTE:** Additional Azure resources such as Azure Form Recognizer (a.k.a.
-Azure Document Intelligence) and Azure Cognitive Search (a.k.a.
-Azure AI Search) will be required for later challenges.
-You can add these values to the `.env` file later as you progress through the challenges.

 **NOTE:** We have also provided a `.gitignore` file that should prevent you from accidentally committing your renamed `.env` file to a Git repo during this hack.